zerkella/php_mage/README.md

 	extension=php_mage.dll

 The extension will add `Varien_Object` class to the list of internal PHP classes.
 Magento won't need to autoload this class, so that it won't load the original `Varien_Object` that is coming with the system.
-You can completely delete the `/lib/Varien/Object.php` file fron Magento in order to ensure, that it runs using php_mage extension only.
+You can completely delete the `/lib/Varien/Object.php` file from Magento in order to ensure, that it runs using php_mage extension only.

+_Andrey Tserkus_
+_Software Engineer, Magento / eBay_
+_Dec, 2013_